Francis Johnson (Brownist): Second period in the Netherlands

 Johnson resumed his pastorate among the exiled separatists, with Henry Ainsworth as doctor (teacher).
 In 1598 he was concerned in a Latin version (for transmission to continental and Scottish universities) of the Trve Confession.
 Dissensions arose in the community, George resuming his attacks on Thomasine's taste in dress.
 Ainsworth tried to prevent a breach, and the Johnson's father John came from London to reconcile his sons, but in the winter of 1598–9, Francis excommunicated both his brother and father.

 Another scandal hit the church when Studley was accused of having sex with his stepdaughter.
 Johnson supported his elder, and considered the allegation unproved.

 On the accession of James I, Johnson and Ainsworth visited London to deliver a petition for toleration, which was unsuccessful but which they published as An Apologie or Defence of svch trve Christians as are commonly (vnjustly) called Brovvnists.

-Between 1604 and 1606 John Smyth, who had been a member of the London separatist church, came to Amsterdam, bringing a contingent from Gainsborough, Lincolnshire.
-Smyth soon developed individual views both of church government and public worship, and after 1607 seceded with his adherents.
+In 1607 or 1608, the Gainsborough Congregation, led by John Smyth, the Puritan leader, was exiled to Amsterdam.
+Smyth some years later developed individual Mennonite views, and was excommunicated by Thomas Helwys.
 Johnson's Amsterdam church at this point had its own meeting-house and three hundred communicants.

 More serious differences arose in 1609 out of the differing views of Johnson and Ainsworth as to the function of the eldership.
 Johnson made the eldership the seat of authority; Ainsworth vested all authority in the congregation itself, of which the elders were an executive.
 After much discussion Johnson proposed that the 'congregationalists' should move to Leyden, joining the exile church there (a group that included at some points Robert Parker, Henry Jacob, William Ames and John Robinson).
 But the compromise fell through, and Ainsworth with his congregation obtained a place for worship two doors away from the meeting-house, and moved there in December 1610.
 The 'Ainsworthian Brownists' as they were popularly termed, were excommunicated by the 'Franciscan Brownists.'
 Ainsworth began a lawsuit for the recovery of the meeting-house.

 Johnson and his presbyterians moved on to Emden in East Friesland, at some stage; how long the Emden settlement lasted is unknown.
 Johnson died at Amsterdam, and was buried there on 10 January 1618.